Tony Mårtensson

-Tony Hans Mårtensson (born June 23, 1980) is a Swedish former professional ice hockey center.
+Tony Hans Mårtensson (born June 23, 1980) is a Swedish former professional ice hockey centre.
 He was born in Upplands Väsby, Sweden.

 Playing career

-Mårtensson was drafted by the Mighty Ducks of Anaheim in the 2001 NHL Entry Draft in the 7th round as the 224th pick overall.
+Mårtensson was drafted by the Mighty Ducks of Anaheim in the 2001 NHL entry draft in the seventh round as the 224th overall pick.
 He only played in six games with the Mighty Ducks during the 2003–04 season, scoring two points.
-Since season 2004–05 he has played for Linköpings HC in the Swedish elite league Elitserien.
-During the Elitserien season 2007–08 he won the league with most points (67) and most assists (50); and was also awarded Guldhjälmen as the most valuable player in the league during the regular season.
+Since season the 2004–05 season he played for Linköpings HC in the Swedish Elitserien.
+During the 2007–08 season, he led the league in points (67) and assists (50); and was also awarded Guldhjälmen as the most valuable player in the league during the regular season.

-For the 2008–09 season, Mårtensson was on a ten-month loan to the Russian team Ak Bars Kazan of the Kontinental Hockey League (KHL), helping claim the KHL championship.
+For the 2008–09 season, Mårtensson was on a 10-month loan to the Russian team Ak Bars Kazan of the Kontinental Hockey League (KHL), helping claim the KHL championship.

 After five seasons with SKA St. Petersburg, capturing his second Gagarin Cup title in the 2014–15 season, Mårtensson agreed to a two-year contract with Swiss club, HC Lugano, on May 5, 2015.